 In short: Smart Air does not support the commercialisation of ‘curated lists’ by companies.
 Smart Air believes in making all data – including – CADR test reports and data available for free to the general public.
-Smart Air’s CADR values and reports can be found on our clean air shop, and when searching via the Smart Air Clean Air blog.
+Smart Air’s CADR values can be found on our clean air shop, and reports available on request.

 Long Answer: The Hidden Costs of AHAM Verifide for Air Breathers & How Smart Air Avoids Them.